English and German music wire gauges, from Abhandlung über Klavier-Saiten-Instrumente by Thon, Christian Friedrich Gottlieb, 1843.

-This was their large version, with sizes smaller and larger than what is used in modern pianos.
+Starrett No.295 Music Wire.Gauge.
+This was Starrett’s large version, with sizes smaller and larger than what is used in modern pianos.

+H. S. and Co., 1885.
 The smaller Starrett gauge, No. 280, is the one that was most used by piano tuners.
-The Starrett No. 280 was a direct copy of the Darling, Brown, and Sharpe gauge pictured below:
+The Starrett No. 280 was a direct copy of the Darling, Brown, and Sharpe gauge pictured here.

 Smith music wire gauges, offered in the 1929 Hammacher Schlemmer catalogue.

-Houghton music wire, featured in the Alfred Dolge Catalogue, 1892.
+Houghton music wire, Dolge Catalogue, 1892.

 Wireworkers in the Ryland works in Warrington, UK.
-Photo courtesy of the Warrington museum.
+Photo courtesy of the Warrington museum

 J.& J. Goddard piano and harmonium suppliers, established in 1842 and operating from the 68 Tottenham Court Road, London until 1968.
 Their signage is still up on their old building.